 Executive Director

-- We now have 25+ weekly classes, nearly 350 students, over 50 artists (with 24/7 access), 3 resident artists, a gallery, a workshop program and a lecture program . . . and we have no room left.
+- We now have 25+ weekly classes, nearly 350 students, over 75 artists (with 24/7 access), a workshop program, regular gallery exhibits and a lecture program . . . and we have no room left.
 DC loves clay!

 - We recycle all our clay.
 When a box of clay comes in, the only way it goes out is as a piece of pottery, hopefully one that someone is proud off.
 We also make all of our own glazes.